yigegong/cse15l-lab-report3/README.md

           practices and attitudes among the three health specialties surveyed (doctors, nurses, and people with HIV/AIDS should not be employed in the health field than doctors and that
 ```
+ **Explanation**: `grep -h` option outputs all matched lines for the pattern in the given file.
+In this case, it gives all the lines that contain "doctors" in all of the txt files within the plos directory, which is useful because we don't have to search for the context where "doctors" appear manually.

 ```
 (base) gongyige@gongyigedeMacBook-Air technical % grep -h "gene" plos/pmed.0010024.txt
         generally considered to be a cornerstone of treatment—but how much fluid should be given?
 ```
+ **Explanation**: In this example, it gives all the lines that contain "gene" in the the file `plos/pmed.0010024.txt`, which is useful because we don't have to search for the context where "doctors" appear manually.

 3. `grep -l` examples: